Interviews can be so serious and boring. Here's how to weave in a little humor while still coming across as professional.

 2. Reflect on something genuinely funny or fun in your life

-The good news is that each one of us is surrounded by real-life events that are funny.
+The good news is that each one of us is surrounded by real-life events that are funny and make us smile.
 When you share a real-life experience in a fun frame, you get an opportunity to lighten the mood without coming across as fake.
 Look for something that has happened in your world and consider a way of slightly exaggerating or remixing the story to make a point.

 3. Tie it into something relevant for the interview